Long before God created our world and the billions of people who would live on earth, God was planning the salvation for every person.

 Jesus himself might not have been able to always figure out what was going to happen next.
 Don’t forget, Jesus was human in addition to being divine.
 He often did not know what tomorrow would bring.

 Since he was one of us, he could not see the future very clearly.
 He knew he was meant for something BIG, like dying on a cross, but his Father often left him in the dark.
 How else can you explain Jesus going off to pray all the time.
-A God Whisper

 Only when his life on earth was all over and done with did Jesus fully see the Father’s great wisdom behind all that happened in his life.

-How does your life seem today?
+How does YOUR life seem today?
 Are you just going from one thing to the next….with there never being enough time?
 You make great plans, to accomplish this, to enjoy that, to visit there.
 But it doesn’t always seem to work out.

-There’s an illness, a death, a recession.
+There’s an illness, a death, a pandemic.
 Your life gets put on hold.
 You do your best, but somehow you wind up in your final years wondering what happened.
 Where did all the time go?
 The final curtain is about to come down and you feel that you haven’t even gotten started.

 I bet Jesus felt that way.
 He was hanging on the cross dying.
 He felt he had failed.
 He had hardly gotten started doing his Father’s business.